 Best known for his roles as Alex P. Keaton on TV’s “Family Ties” and as Marty McFly in the “Back to the Future” trilogy.

 There was already another Michael A. Fox in the Screen Actors’ Guild, so he changed his middle initial to a “J” in honor of actor Michael J. Pollard.

-Fox and his wife, Tracy, met on the set of "Family Ties".
-She played Alex Keaton's girlfriend, Ellen.
+Fox and his wife met on the set of “Family Ties.”
+She played his character’s girlfriend.